 Autoimmune hepatitis is characterized histologically by the following non-specific findings:

-- A lymphoplamocytic mononuclear cell infiltrates, often times with few eosinophils, are present in the portal triads.
+- A lymphoplasmacytic mononuclear cell infiltrates, oftentimes with few eosinophils, are present in the portal triads.
 The infiltrate invades the sharply demarcated hepatocyte boundary (called the limiting plate) surrounding the portal triad and spreads into the surrounding lobule (called the periportal infiltrate) and may spread further.

-- An excessive plasma cell infiltrate, rosettes of hepatocytes and multinucleated giant cells may be seen.
+- An excessive plasma cell infiltrates, rosettes of hepatocytes and multinucleated giant cells may be seen.

 - Fibrosis is present in all except the mildest forms of autoimmune hepatitis.
 Advanced fibrosis connects portal and central areas.
 This is called bridging and it eventually causes distortion of the hepatic lobule and the appearance of regenerating nodules, resulting in cirrhosis.